Hazard pictograms according to CLP regulation

 A hazard pictogram is a pictorial presentation of a particular hazard.

-Hazard pictogram on the label
+Hazard pictograms on the label

 CLP hazard pictograms

-Download hazard pictograms
+Download

 Offered services